-The field instructor ensures that assignments reflect curriculum competencies, behaviors, and action plans and that these are included in the learning agreement.
+The field instructor ensures that assignments reflect curriculum competencies and behaviors that are included in the learning agreement.

 Field instructors are required to provide a verbal mid-semester evaluation covering the student's performance on the learning activities.
-If there is any issue which would appear negatively on the student's final evaluation, a written mid-semester evaluation is required.
-The written evaluation is shared with the student, field liaison and field coordinator.
+If there is an issue which would appear negatively on the student's final evaluation, a written mid-semester evaluation is required.
+The written evaluation is shared with the student, field liaison, and field coordinator.
 Students are given the option of requesting written mid-semester evaluations.

 Field instructors are responsible for preparing and signing evaluations to be shared with and signed by the student in a formal evaluation meeting by the due date.
-Field instructors are responsible for recommending grades to the field liaison, while the final grade assignment is the responsibility of the Field Director (See Grading Policy).
+Field instructors are responsible for recommending grades to the field liaison, while the final grade assignment is the responsibility of the Field Director (for graduate students), and the BASW Field Coordinator (for undergraduate students).